Microshak/MicroNotes/UW/Week9DataOps.md

 # Discussion Question
 The Obama Care website failed to work right when it was released.
 It was slow, people could not sign up, it crashed ect.

-A post mortem revealed that the developers were given new requirements from the many policy makers up until launch introducing bugs at launch time.
+A post mortem revealed that the developers were given new requirements from the many policy makers up until launch, introducing bugs at launch time.
 Also the site was designed for 50,000 concurrent users but got 250,000 and could not scale.
 They reported they overwhelmed their No-SQL database.

 ### Question
 1. How would you solve the problem of late requirements
 2. You can't overwhelm no-sql databases, right?

----

 ---
 # This Class